erazortt/DoViBaker/README.md

 The meaning of the arguments:
 - `output file` the name of the to-be-generated LUT file
 - `lut size` generally a bigger LUT, is a better LUT.
 A good size is `65` when input is default BT.2100 PQ.
 In all other cases `50` is enough.
-- `input format` this optional argument sets the source format of the LUT: `0` for BT.2100 PQ input, `1` for BT.2100 PQ input which was re-normalized to 1000 nits, `2` for BT.2100 HLG input and `3` for BT.2020 SDR input.
-Default is `0`.
+- `input format` this optional argument sets the source format of the LUT:
+  - `0` for BT.2100 PQ input (default)
+  - `1` for BT.2100 PQ input which was re-normalized to 1000 nits
+  - `2` for BT.2100 HLG input
+  - `3` for BT.2020 SDR input
-- `output format` this optional argument sets the destination format of the LUT: `0` for conversions to BT.2100 HLG, `1` for BT.2020 SDR, `2` will convert to BT.709 SDR using hard clipping of the color gamut and `3` will also convert to BT.709 but with a smart color mapping which prevents clipping while maintaining the look as much as possbile.
-Default is `0`.
+- `output format` this optional argument sets the destination format of the LUT:
+  - `0` for BT.2100 HLG output (default)
+  - `1` for BT.2020 SDR output
+  - `2` for BT.709 SDR output with hard clipping of the color gamut
+  - `3` for BT.709 SDR output with smart color mapping preventing clipping while maintaining the look as much as possbile
 - `sdr gain` this optional argument adjusts the SDR mapping function, by setting the amount of gain of light midtones.
 Value range is [0.0, 1.0], default is `0.0`.
 - `sdr compression` this optional argument adjusts the SDR mapping function, by setting the amount of compression of bright highlights.
 Value range is [0.0, 1.0], default is `0.0`.
-- `chroma reduction factor` the factor by which the chroma is reduced.
+- `chroma reduction factor` this optional sets the factor by which the chroma is reduced.
 Default is `1.0`, meaning chroma is not reduced.

 Comment on the special input option for PQ re-normalized to 1000 nits:
 In that case, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
 LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
 A good size for such a LUT is `50` instead of the `65` needed for the default PQ input.